elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Visitor pattern defines a new operation to a collection of objects without changing the objects themselves.
-The new logic resides in a separate object called the Visitor.<br/>
+      <strong>Interview Response:</strong> Visitor is a behavioral design pattern that allows you to decouple algorithms from the objects they act on.
+The Visitor pattern adds new methods to a group of objects without affecting them, and the new logic gets housed in a distinct entity known as the Visitor.<br/>
     </div>
     <div>
 </div><br />